Arena (1989 film): Cast

+Starting in 1993, Shimerman & Alaimo would work together on Star Trek: Deep Space Nine as Quark & Gul Dukat respectively.

 Reception

 Lawrence Cohn of Variety called it "an above-average fantasy."
 Michael Weldon wrote in The Psychotronic Video Guide to Film, "If you liked TV shows like Battlestar Galactica, you might make it through this juvenile, PG-13, science fiction comedy from Charles Band."